tanguyl/numerl/readme.md

 # Matrix creation

-Matrix creation is done as such:
+Matrix are created the following ways:

     > L0 = numerl:list_to_matrix([[1, 2.0], [3, 4.0]]).
     > Eye = numerl:eye(2).
     > Zeros = numerl:zeros(2).

-The eye and zero functions take as argument a positive number; list\_to\_matrix takes a list of list of numbers (floats or ints).
+The eye and zero functions take as argument positive numbers; list\_to\_matrix takes a list of list of numbers (floats or ints).
-    - get, row, col

 # Operators